RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Related Work

-Selecting a model requires careful consideration of the trade-off between fidelity, expressiveness, and computational complexity.
+The selection of a model requires careful consideration of the trade-off between fidelity, expressiveness, and computational complexity.
 Achieving higher levels of realism and expressiveness comes at the cost of increased computational burdens.
-In our approach, which involves RL training to imitate MOC generated on demand, solving OCP efficiently is crucial to reduce training time.
-Therefore, we adopt the low-dimensional variable height inverted pendulum model (VHIPM) and the associated OCP formulation proposed by \citet{kang2022nonlinear, kang2022animal}.
-While the VHIPM may not accurately represent pitch and roll body motions or locomotion on uneven terrains, we demonstrate how our motion imitation framework enables the production of dynamic motions involving body rotation and locomotion on challenging terrains in the following sections.
+In our approach, which involves RL training to imitate on-demand \mboc{} demonstrations, solving OCP efficiently is crucial to reduce training time.
+Therefore, we adopt the low-dimensional variable-height inverted pendulum model (VHIPM) and the associated OCP formulation proposed by \citet{kang2022nonlinear, kang2022animal}.
+While the VHIPM may not accurately represent pitch and roll body motions or locomotion on uneven terrains, we illustrate in the subsequent sections how our motion imitation framework empowers the creation of dynamic motions encompassing body rotation and locomotion on challenging terrains.